Poleton/TSS-orchestrator/README.md

 1. Install web3j CLI:

         $ curl -L get.web3j.io | sh && source ~/.web3j/source.sh

-2. Install truffle:

-        $ npm install truffle -g

-3. Create a truffle project or use the already created in _/TSS-orchestrator/truffle/_.
+2. Create a truffle project or use the already created in _/TSS-orchestrator/truffle/_.

         $ truffle init

-4. Put your _contract.sol_ in the _/TSS-orchestrator/truffle/contracts/_ and compile
+3. Put your _contract.sol_ in the _/TSS-orchestrator/truffle/contracts/_ and compile
    (you should be at the truffle project directory):

         $ truffle compile

-5. A _yourContract.json_ should have been generated in the _/TSS-orchestrator/truffle/build/contracts/_, so now convert it into a Wrapper (.java)
+4. A _yourContract.json_ should have been generated in the _/TSS-orchestrator/truffle/build/contracts/_, so now convert it into a Wrapper (.java)

         $ web3j generate truffle -t path/to/yourContract.json -o path/to/src/main/java/tss/orchestrator/models/contracts -p tss.orchestrator.models.contracts

-6. Finally, modify the methods at the BlockChainServiceImpl class to use your contract.
+5. Finally, modify the methods at the BlockChainServiceImpl class to use your contract.

 ****